-111 pounds of weed seized from Virginia Beach neighborhood; witnesses say cops took walls out of house
+Sentencing held for woman after 111 pounds of weed seized from Virginia Beach neighborhood

-VIRGINIA BEACH, Va. – A man and woman are facing multiple charges after police seized drugs, cash and electronics from their home.
+VIRGINIA BEACH, Va. - Sentencing has been placed on Monday for a woman after 111 pounds of marijuana was seized from her home.

+Amanda Baker will face 5 years in prison for her charges of drug distribution, driving while intoxicated, and possession of a drugs.

 Search warrants document 111 pounds of marijuana, drug paraphernalia, scales, paperwork and almost $3,000 cash were taken from the home on 79th Street on April 19.

-Cellphones were also seized and two people, 20-year-old Elijah Pressley and 39-year-old Amanda Baker were arrested for possessing with intending to seek the drugs.
+Cell phones were also seized and two people, 20-year-old Elijah Pressley and 39-year-old Amanda Baker, were arrested for possessing with intending to sell the drugs.

 Neighbors saw the commotion and said police cars lined the street the day the drugs were confiscated.
 They said bags and wall paneling were removed from the home.